themaceoftime/OoT-Randomizer/README.md

 Please follow [the guides on our wiki](https://wiki.ootrandomizer.com/index.php?title=Setup#Emulators) carefully to ensure a stable game experience and that
 [the settings requirements for races](https://wiki.ootrandomizer.com/index.php?title=Racing#Emulator_Settings_Requirements) are met.
 OoTR can also be run on an N64 using an [EverDrive](https://wiki.ootrandomizer.com/index.php?title=Everdrive), or on [Wii Virtual Console](https://wiki.ootrandomizer.com/index.php?title=Wii_Virtual_Console).
 For questions and tech support we kindly refer you to our [Discord](https://discord.gg/q6m6kzK).

+## Custom Models

+Save the .ZOBJ file of the desired model in `data/Models/Adult` or `data/Models/Child`.
+The file must be in .ZOBJ format (the compressed .PAK files are not compatible), but most Modloader64 models will work.
+Exceptions are models which are larger than the base Link models (the randomizer will give an error message) and those created on the new pipeline (technically load but the textures get wonky).
+Please see notes regarding known model files that are floating around [in this spreadsheet](https://docs.google.com/spreadsheets/d/1xbJnYw8lGR_qAkpvOQXlzvSUobWdX6phTm1SRbXy4TQ/edit#gid=1223582726) before asking why a model doesn't work.

+Once the models are saved, the program may be opened and the model(s) selected under the `Cosmetics` tab.

+If the model's skeleton is similar enough to Link, the randomizer will use Link's skeleton.
+If it is substantially different, then a note will be placed on the pause screen to make it clear that the skeleton was changed.

+Custom models can be found in the [OoT Online repository](https://github.com/hylian-modding/Z64-CustomPlayerModels/tree/master/oot/PlayAsPackages)

+## Alternate Voices

+New sfx were created by Maple and Shiroaelli on the ZOoTR discord to replace the adult and child voices, respectively.
+Completely silent options are also available for both ages.

 ## General Description